oceanprotocol/aquarius/README.md

 Tip 2: If your browser shows the Swagger header across the top but says "Failed to load spec." then we found that, in Chrome, if we went to `chrome://flags/#allow-insecure-localhost` and toggled it to Enabled, then relaunched Chrome, it worked.

-If you want to know more about the ontology of the metadata, you can find all the information in [OEP-8](https://github.com/oceanprotocol/OEPs/tree/master/8).
+More details about ontology of the metadata are at [OEP-8](https://github.com/oceanprotocol/OEPs/tree/master/8).

 ## For Aquarius Developers

 ### General Ocean Dev Docs

-For information about Ocean's Python code style and related "meta" developer docs, see [the oceanprotocol/dev-ocean repository](https://github.com/oceanprotocol/dev-ocean).
+Ocean's Python code style and related "meta" developer docs are at [oceanprotocol/dev-ocean repo](https://github.com/oceanprotocol/dev-ocean).

 ### Running as a Docker container